ChillBroYo/linx-backend-python-django/linx/README.md

 ---------------------
 In the directory with this readme run the following commands to setup the db:
 - python3 manage.py makemigrations
-- python manage.py migrate
+- python3 manage.py migrate
-- python manage.py migrate --run-syncdb
+- python3 manage.py migrate --run-syncdb

 (2) After Setting up the db
 ---------------------------